softdevteam/mattermost-github-integration/README.md

 would be `http://yourdomain.org/hooks/github`.

 ### Secret
-If you don't want to use a secret set the field to `None`.
+The secret key that can be set when setting up the Github webhook.
+If you don't want to use a secret, set the field to `None`.

 ## Deploying with Docker